pingrid/nrk-kubernetes-intro/README.md

  - [Code for backend application](https://github.com/pingrid/nrk-kubernetes-intro/tree/master/backend)
  - [Kubernetes deployment files](https://github.com/pingrid/nrk-kubernetes-intro/tree/master/yaml)

-### Javascript or typescript? :
+### Javascript or typescript? 🧐
-* Notice that the frontend code is written with React and redux.
-It is both availabl ein [typescript](https://github.com/pingrid/nrk-kubernetes-intro/tree/typescript-react-redux) and [javascript]().
+Notice that the frontend code is written with React and redux.
+It is both available in [typescript](https://github.com/pingrid/nrk-kubernetes-intro/tree/typescript-react-redux) and [javascript]().
 The typescript code is more updated, but is also more complex.
-Choose whatever you like, but focus on deploying the applications instead.
+Choose whatever you like, but focus on deploying the applications.

 #### Any questions?
 Let us know 🎉